 Unfortunately, I don’t have the source code I created two years ago, to show the real solution.
 That’s why I decided (for the sake of completeness of this post) to fork the Selenide project (which has UI tests inside) and show how one could run ‘headless’ tests as I configured them.
 But before showing the code, let me repeat that the automated framework was bound to Firefox version 63.0.3.
 For this version the real headless option was not available yet - which forced me to create the image in the first place.
 Additionally, to show how to use headless browsers I’ve added those options to the project as well.

 In this snippet I’ve run the tests in three different base images, with different options:

-For the presentation purposes I needed to built the
+For the presentation purposes I needed to build the

-standalone-chrome:latestimages myself, as Selenide is using Gradle as the tests runner, which in turn needed at least a JDK available.
+standalone-chrome:latestimages myself, as Selenide uses Gradle as a tests runner, which in turn needed at least a JDK available.
 The presented image description can be found at https://gitlab.com/gmaslowski-blog/headless-docker/images

 xvfb-firefox:latestis an image with

 xvfband Firefox in the specified version.
 To make firefox in this version work, I needed to install aditional libraries and the gecko driver.